Dighton Brush Removal Services

 After brush removal, immediate site restoration is required to comply with Dighton’s MS4 permit under the Clean Water Act.
 Key steps include:

-- Monitor for invasive regrowth (buckthorn, bittersweet) for 1-2 years
+- Ongoing monitoring for invasive regrowth (buckthorn, bittersweet)

-- Only licensed applicators may use herbicides (MA Dept of Agricultural Resources)
+- Licensed herbicide application if necessary (MA Dept of Agricultural Resources)

-Coordinate with MassDEP Stormwater Standards and municipal monitoring.
-For restoration support, contact:
+Coordinate with MassDEP Stormwater Standards and U.S. EPA Region 1.
+For local oversight:

 1111 Somerset Avenue, Dighton, MA 02715